Neurons Speak in Ranges: Breaking Free from Discrete Neuronal Attribution: NeuronLens

-\textbf{Alternative activation interventions}, beyond zeroing out, are explored in Appendix Section~\ref{sec:activation_control}, including the \textit{dampening} method~\citep{suau2024whispering} and \textit{mean replacement}~\citep{suau2021self}.
-While these methods aim to manipulate without moving too far from the original representation, they exhibit limitations when applied to neurons.
+\textbf{Alternative activation interventions.} We also experiment with alternative activation interventions.
+Details of the alternative approaches are provided in Appendix~\ref{sec:activation_control}.
+While dampening and mean replacement methods aim to manipulate without moving too far from the original representation, they exhibit limitations when applied to neurons.
 Specifically, neuron dampening increases perplexity by 2.9–3.7 points and often degrades MMLU accuracy (up to -0.045), whereas range-based dampening confines perplexity increases to 0.5–0.8 points and occasionally improves MMLU (up to +0.035).
-Similarly, mean replacement leads to substantial degradation when applied to neurons (perplexity increases of 7.4–8.8), while range-restricted replacement reduces the impact to below 0.7 points.
+Similarly, mean replacement leads to substantial degradation when applied to neurons (perplexity increases of 7.4–8.8), while range-based replacement reduces the impact to below 0.7 points.

-However, all approaches suffer from rigid static suppression or substitution, which fail to account for concept-specific activation dynamics.
+However, both dampening and mean replacement methods suffer from rigid static suppression or substitution, failing to account for concept-specific activation dynamics.
 To address this issue, we introduce a novel \textbf{adaptive dampening} technique.
-This method modulates suppression in proportion to each activation’s deviation from its class-conditional mean, enabling data driven suppression.
-Adaptive dampening achieves the strongest balance across all metrics: perplexity remains low (0.41–0.61), MMLU is maintained or improved (up to +0.03), and collateral damage to auxiliary concepts is minimized (CAcc drops consistently below -0.3, often under -0.15), outperforming dampening, mean replacement and zeroing out approaches.
+This method modulates suppression in proportion to each activation’s deviation from its class-conditional mean, enabling suppression guided by sampled observations.
+Adaptive dampening achieves the strongest balance across all metrics: perplexity remains low (0.41–0.61), MMLU is maintained or improved (up to +0.03), and collateral damage to auxiliary concepts is minimized (CAcc drops consistently below -0.3, often under -0.15), outperforming dampening, mean replacement, and zeroing out approaches.

-These results demonstrate that precise intervention in specific activation ranges, enables significantly more targeted concept manipulation while preserving auxiliary concepts, highlighting how conceptual information is encoded within specific activation patterns rather than isolated to individual neurons and underscoring the importance of activation ranges in capturing neuron-concept relationships.
+These results demonstrate that precise intervention in specific activation ranges enables substantially more targeted concept manipulation while preserving auxiliary concepts, highlighting how conceptual information is encoded within specific activation patterns rather than isolated to individual neurons, underscoring the importance of activation ranges in capturing neuron-concept relationships.